getanteon/anteon/README.md

 ![waved load](assets/waved.gif)

-TODO: Update config file
-- ### Config File
+### Config File

 Config file lets you use all capabilities of Ddosify.

 The features you can use by config file;
 - Scenario creation
 - Payload from a file
 - Extra connection configuration, like *keep-alive* enable/disable logic
 - HTTP2 support

 Usage;

     ddosify -config <json_config_path>

 There is an example config file at [config_examples/config.json](/config_examples/config.json).
 This file contains all of the parameters you can use.
 Details of each parameter;

-    1. `request_count` *optional*
+- `request_count` *optional*

     This is the equivalent of the `-n` flag.
 The difference is that if you have multiple steps in your scenario then this value represents the iteration count of the steps.

-    2. `load_type` *optional*
+- `load_type` *optional*

     This is the equivalent of the `-l` flag.

-    3. `duration` *optional*
+- `duration` *optional*

     This is the equivalent of the `-d` flag.

-    4. `proxy` *optional*
+- `proxy` *optional*

     This is the equivalent of the `-P` flag.

-    5. `output` *optional*
+- `output` *optional*

     This is the equivalent of the `-o` flag.

-    6. `steps` *mandatory*
+- `steps` *mandatory*

     This parameter lets you create your own scenario.
 Ddosify runs the provided steps respectively.
 For the given example file step id: 2 will be executed immediately after the response of step id: 1 is received.
 The order of the execution is the same as the order of the steps in the config file.

         Details of each parameter for a step;
-        1. `id` *mandatory*
+    - `id` *mandatory*

         Each step must have a unique integer id.

-        2. `url` *mandatory*
+    - `url` *mandatory*

         This is the equivalent of the `-t` flag.

-        3. `protocol` *optional*
+    - `protocol` *optional*

         This is the equivalent of the `-p` flag.

-        4. `method` *optional*
+    - `method` *optional*

         This is the equivalent of the `-m` flag.

-        5. `headers` *optional*
+    - `headers` *optional*

         List of headers with key:value format.

-        6. `payload` *optional*
+    - `payload` *optional*

         This is the equivalent of the `-b` flag.

-        7. `payload_file` *optional*
+    - `payload_file` *optional*

         If you need a long payload, we suggest using this parameter instead of `payload`.

-        7. `auth` *optional*
+    - `auth` *optional*

         Basic authentication.
-            ```
+        ```json
         "auth": {
             "username": "test_user",
             "password": "12345"
         }
         ```
-        8. `others` *optional*
+    - `others` *optional*

         This parameter accepts dynamic *key: value* pairs to configure connection details of the protocol in use.

-            ```
+        ```json
         "others": {
             "keep-alive": true,              // Default false
             "disable-compression": false,    // Default true
             "h2": true,                      // Enables HTTP/2.
 Default false.
             "disable-redirect": true         // Default false
         }
         ```